Skip to content

 Competitions, such as the Wartime League and Wartime Cup, and exhibition matches were organised.
 For example, England played 29 internationals against Wales and Scotland between 1939-1945.

-Football played the same role as it had in the Great War: a way for service personnel to blow off steam in their down time, and relief for civilians with the many exhibition events taking place up and down the country.
+Football played the same role as it had in the Great War: a way for service personnel to relax and to entertain themselves during their downtime, and a way to relieve the monotony of war work and rationing for civilians, with exhibition matches taking place up and down the country.

 Stories of Fallen Footballers